tongwu-msft/azure-rest-api-specs/documentation/logic/actions-and-triggers.md

 ```

 > [!NOTE]
-> The **Compose** action can be used to constuct any output, inluding objects, arrays, and any other type natively supported by logic apps,such as xml and binary.
+> The **Compose** action can be used to constuct any output, inluding objects, arrays, and any other type natively supported by logic apps, such as xml and binary.

 ## Workflow action
 |Name|Required|Type|Description|